davidhalter/jedi/docs/docs/features.rst

 Security is an important issue for |jedi|.
 Therefore no Python code is executed.
 As long as you write pure Python, everything is inferred statically.
-But: If you use builtin modules (``c_builtin``) there is no other option than to execute those modules.
-However: Execute isn't that critical (as e.g. in pythoncomplete, which used to execute *every* import!), because it means one import and no more.
-So basically the only dangerous thing is using the import itself.
-If your ``c_builtin`` uses some strange initializations, it might be dangerous.
-But if it does you're screwed anyways, because eventually you're going to execute your code, which executes the import.
+Only if you enable ``load_unsafe_extensions=True`` for your :class:`.Project` and you use builtin modules (``c_builtin``) Jedi will execute those modules.
+If you don't trust a code base, please do not enable that option.
+It might lead to arbitrary code execution.

 Recipes
 -------